-- 1. Check the machine log book, to see if periodic maintenance and inspections have been performed. - 2.
+- Check the machine log book, to see if periodic maintenance and inspections have been performed. - 2.
 Ensure that necessary repairs have been completed. - 3.
 Inspect wire rope for damage (kinks, broken wires etc.) - 4.
 Be sure no unauthorized field modifications have been made. - 5.
 Check for air and hydraulic oil leaks. - 6.
 Check that all controls are in the neutral position before starting engine. - 7.
 After starting the engine, check all gauges and indicators for proper readings. - 8.
-Test all controls in the cab, such as swing, boom extend / retract / up / down, outriggers extend / retract, throttle. - 9.
-Check brakes and clutches. - 10.
+Test all controls in the cab or control station, such as swing, boom extend / retract / up / down, outriggers extend / retract, throttle. - Check brakes. - 10.
 Check hoist brakes by lifting a load a few inches off the ground and holding it.